 In our industry, it’s common to forget that events are a part of an organization’s marketing and communications strategy.
 They are more than just booking venues, ordering linens and getting a great band.
 Events are a great opportunity to communicate in real time, and can be a very effective tool in the arsenal of any good marketer to change the hearts and minds of its constituents.

-At Evntiv, we recognize this opportunity and rather than first discussing “venues and menus,” we focus on what the organization is trying to achieve with their event.
+At Evntiv, we recognize this opportunity and rather than first discussing “venues and menus,” we focus on what the organization is trying to achieve with its event.
 In other words, at the end of the event, our goal is to have influenced what the attendees say, do, think and feel about the organization.
-Events are an opportunity to create a powerful and emotional call-to-action that can’t be achieved with the digital communications of the modern world.
+Events are an opportunity to create a powerful and emotional call to action that can’t be achieved with the digital communications of the modern world.

 In order to capitalize on what is often a missed opportunity, Evntiv has developed a proprietary method for facilitating the true objectives and outcomes that our clients want to achieve.
 This process is called the Core Mission Objectives (CMO).
 Through a series of exercises, we are able to discover what the organization wants to achieve from the event for it to be truly considered a success.
 Oftentimes, our clients themselves don’t even know what they are trying to achieve and through our CMO process, can discover for themselves why they may be doing an event in the first place.

 One of our long-standing clients came to us with a problem… their event just wasn’t working anymore.
 We brought them through our CMO exercise and determined what was really important.

 CHALLENGE: St. Louis Children’s Hospital Foundation hosted an annual gala event that was dwindling in attendance and had plateaued in fundraising.
 The event’s brand had nothing to do with what the organization was doing to help children and no longer attracted new supporters for the organization.